manroc49/network-engineering-portfolio/T3-advanced-wan/N12-gre-ipsec/README.md

 ## What This Proves

-I can configure a GRE tunnel between two routers (R1 and R2) and secure it with IPsec encryption.
-The GRE tunnel carries traffic between the two sites.
-IPsec encrypts the entire GRE tunnel.
-This creates a secure site-to-site VPN over an untrusted network (simulated by a direct link).
+I can configure a GRE tunnel between two routers (R1 and R2) to carry traffic across a simulated Internet connection.
+The GRE tunnel encapsulates packets, allowing routing between the two sites.
+IPsec encryption was attempted but could not be completed due to Packet Tracer limitations.
+The GRE tunnel itself is fully functional.

+**Note:** Packet Tracer does not support applying crypto maps to GRE tunnel interfaces in many versions.
+IPsec encryption could not be configured in this lab environment.
+The GRE tunnel itself is functional.
+For full IPsec VPN labs, use GNS3, EVE-NG, or CML.

 ## Topology

-- 2x Cisco 1941 routers (R1, R2)
+- 2x Cisco 2901 routers (R1, R2)
 - Simulated Internet connection between R1 and R2 (direct link)
 - GRE Tunnel (Tunnel0) between R1 and R2
-- IPsec IKEv1 protecting the GRE tunnel
 - Loopback interfaces to simulate LAN subnets on each side

 ## IP Addressing Plan